You’re invited to Typeforum 2024! 📣

 vbls5.png

-Now, show your variable score as a fraction by typing a slash, followed by the total number of questions in your typeform, to the right of the variable.
+Now, show your variable score as a fraction by typing a slash, followed by the total number of questions in your form, to the right of the variable.
 For example, type “/10” if your form has 10 questions.
 This way, the total number of questions will appear as the fraction’s denominator, while the variable you recalled will be the numerator.

 In this quiz’s Ending, for example, there are 3 variables, and each variable has “/5” next to it.
 That’s because this quiz has 3 sections, with one variable for each section.
-Each section has 5 questions - 5 questions about European capitals, 5 questions about African capitals, and so on:
+Each section has 5 questions - 5 questions about European capitals, 5 questions about African capitals, and so on.

 scores13.png

-Someone who answers 3 questions correctly about European capitals, 4 questions correctly about African capitals, and 5 questions correctly about American capitals will see this Ending:
+Someone who answers 3 questions correctly about European capitals, 4 questions correctly about African capitals, and 5 questions correctly about American capitals will see this Ending.

 vbls8.png